-The Planning Board approved the variation from Section 24-121(a)(3), to allow one access to Adelphi Road.
+Therefore, staff recommends approval of the variation to Section 24-121(a)(3) to allow one access to Adelphi Road.

-Based on preceding findings, adequate transportation facilities will exist to serve the subdivision, as required, in accordance with Section 24-124.
+Based on preceding findings, adequate transportation facilities will exist to serve the proposed subdivision, as required, in accordance with Section 24-124, if the application is approved with conditions.

-11. Schools-Per Section 24-122.02 of the Subdivision Regulations, the Planning Board shall analyze school facilities at the time of PPS.
-The results are as follows:
+8. Schools-Per Section 24-122.02 of the Subdivision Regulations, the Planning Board shall analyze school facilities at the time of PPS.
+Staff has conducted the analysis, and the results are as follows: